One Western Visayas: History

-From June 29, 2020 to July 10, 2020, the program expanded its coverage and carried over reports from Central and Eastern Visayas regions owing to GMA Regional TV's decision to temporarily suspend GMA Cebu's operations due to a COVID-19 outbreak in Cebu City.
-With that, the newscast, in interim, was de facto named GMA Regional TV One Western Visayas-Balitang Bisdak newscast.
+From June 29 to July 10, 2020, the program expanded its coverage and carried over reports from Central and Eastern Visayas regions owing to GMA Regional TV's decision to temporarily suspend GMA Cebu's operations due to a COVID-19 outbreak in Cebu City.
+With that, the newscast, in the interim, was de facto named GMA Regional TV's Unified Newscast in Visayas, One Western Visayas-Balitang Bisdak newscast.
 It was filmed at the GMA Iloilo Broadcasting Complex, with headlines delivered in Filipino language.
 Cabaluna and Rivilla continued as anchors of the interim newscast, with Bobby Nalzaro of Balitang Bisdak joining in as a co-anchor three days later, temporarily replacing Adrian Prietos.
 Correspondents from GMA Iloilo and GMA Bacolod delivered their news in Hiligaynon while reporters from GMA Cebu used Cebuano.
 This incidentally marked a return of a multilingual newscast by the network since the first incarnation of GMA Davao's One Mindanao which used Cebuano and Filipino (which later switched to solely using Cebuano).
-The interim Visayas-wide newscast ended on July 13, 2020 as GMA Cebu resumed productions of its local programs, including Balitang Bisdak.
-The program also reverted its overall medium of delivery in the Hiligaynon language with Prietos returning to the newscast as a co-anchor.
+The interim Visayan regional-wide newscast ended on July 13, 2020, as GMA Cebu resumed productions of its local programs, including Balitang Bisdak.
+The program also reverted its overall delivery medium in the Hiligaynon language with Prietos returning to the newscast as a co-anchor.

 Atty.
-Sedfrey Cabaluna left the newscast once again on September 24, 2021 to run for politics, and temporarily adopted the two-anchor format together with the other regional newscasts.
-Co-anchor Juan Manuel Dela Cena joined the anchor team on April 4, 2022 and stayed until June 10, 2022, reviving the three-anchor format for the newscast and three other regional newscasts.
+Sedfrey Cabaluna left the newscast once again on September 24, 2021, to run for politics and was elected as the City Councilor of the Lone District of Iloilo City, and temporarily adopted the two-anchor format together with the other regional newscasts.
+Co-anchor Juan Manuel Dela Cena joined the anchor team on April 4, 2022, and stayed until June 10.
+Returning veteran broadcaster and former Ratsada 24 Oras anchorwoman Gerthrode Charlotte Tan joined in the anchor team on September 4, 2023, returning once again to the network after 8 years regaining her role as lead anchor.

+On December 29, 2023, Rivilla and Ashley Liza marked their final appearance.

+On September 2, 2024, the newscast tweaked a major revision of its title card.
+It changed its font color to blue, the logo for GMA Regional TV was removed, and the graphics and OBB were changed to reflect it under GMA Integrated News.

+28 days later, on September 30, 2024, the GMA Integrated News OBB replaced the GMA Regional TV's own OBB.
+The display of the headlines is also changed, with the main headline serving as the title and the program's name serving as the subtitle.

+On May 12, 2025, the OBB changed, and Al Torres officially retired, being replaced by Weng dela Peña.

+On September 29, 2025, the news program became available via livestream on GMA Regional TV's social media accounts, alongside Balitang Bisdak, One North Central Luzon, and One Mindanao.